For Angela Yee And Other Silent Cisgender Black Women

 In 2016, 27 transgender people were killed in the United States, the deadliest year for transgender people, according to GLAAD.
 In 2017, 15 transgender people have been killed so far, most of color.
 This does not include the fact that trans people are misgendered in death, thus their killings and the numbers are misreported and distorted.

 According to the Human Rights Campaign, most transwomen are targeted and killed by acquaintances, partners and strangers.
-They face 4.3 times more the risk of being murdered compared to cis women in the U.S.
+They face 4.3 times the risk of being murdered than cis women.

 While much of the focus has been on Charlamagne and Duval's exchanges on the show, and rightfully so, we cannot ignore the voice in the room that chose to be mute.
 Angela Yee was the one that had invited Mock on the show just weeks before.
-She was also in the room when threats of murder echoed throughout the interview.
+She had chosen Mock’s book as part of her book club.
+Yee was also in the room when threats of murder echoed throughout the interview.
 She is a part of the problem; there is blood on her hands too.

-As cisgender women, we benefit from gender privilege and the ability to navigate our gender without speculation.
+As cisgender women, we benefit from gender privilege and the ability to navigate our femininity without suspicion.
 While we are hyper-sexualized and hyper-masculinized under the veil of white supremacist beauty standards, we are not hyper-visible.
-We perpetuate a gender construct that limits fluidity and upholds oppressive ideas of gender expectations.
+We maintain a gender construct that limits changeability and upholds oppressive ideas of gender expectations.

-In our society, the more disruptive your gender nonconformity is, the more severe the violence and discrimination will be.
-Black women as a whole are unable to achieve the gender conformity under white supremacist gender norms because the culture created perpetuates a standard of beauty Black women are unattainable of reaching.
+In our society, if your gender conformity is found disruptive, the violence and discrimination can be severe.
+Black women as a whole are unable to achieve the gender conformity under white supremacist gender norms because the culture created preserves a standard of beauty Black women are unattainable of reaching.
 (See, anything ever said about Serena Williams, her beauty, athleticism, body, etc.)

 After the episode aired, the hashtag #BoycottBreakfastClub quickly began trending on Twitter.
 At this weekend’s Politicon, trans editor-in-chief of Wear Your Voice magazine Ashlee Marie Preston and Black Lives Matter co-founder Patrisse Cullors, interrupted Charlagmane to tell him that murdering transwomen is not a joke.